Ciosepp/development/README.md

 # development
-All the written is under open-Source license.
+All the written code is under open-Source license.

 written by gAz